Diego-Brocanelli/workstation_configuration/README.md

 ## How to run the script

-Download this repository.
+1. Download this repository.

-Unzip.
+2. Unzip.

-Go to the directory unzipped by the terminal.
+3. Go to the directory unzipped by the terminal.

-run the command:
+4. Run the command:

 ```
 ./install.sh